Standing Water & Mud

 Honest assessment: adding stone on top of standing water raises the water level.
 You need to move the water, not bury it.

-We use 5 specialized implements where a typical contractor uses 1.
 After reshaping the crown, we grade out low spots so there are no depressions trapping water.
 We cut or clear edge swales so water has a clear path off the driveway and away from the surface.
 Then we compact the full surface so it holds its shape under traffic and weather.

 Every GravelBoss project comes with a written performance guarantee.
 If standing water returns within the guarantee period, we come back and fix it — free.